sammielas/Terraform-ECS-Deployment/README.md

 ## Conclusion

-Following these steps, you will have successfully deployed a dynamic web application on AWS using Terraform, Docker, Amazon ECR, and ECS.
+Following these steps, you will have successfully deployed the rentzone application on AWS using Terraform, Docker, Amazon ECR, and ECS.
 You can manage and scale your infrastructure as code, ensuring a consistent and repeatable deployment process.